sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 For the first snippet, I type `table2 5`, and then it generates a table with 2 rows and 5 columns.
 For the second one, I type `pmat` for matrix, and then type `2 5` to indicate that I want a 2 by 5 matrix, then boom!
 My snippets do that for me in an instant!

-My snippet file includes common used snippets as suggested in the original posts, you can look into it to better understand how does it work.
+My snippet file includes commonly used snippets as suggested in the original posts, you can look into it to better understand how it works.
 And maybe you can create your snippets also!
-Here is some useful snippets for you.
+Here are some useful snippets for you.

 <div align="center">
 	<img src="./gifs/useful.gif"/>
 </div>

 #### Math Environment

 In the recent update of [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), the *context* functionality is implemented, which is very useful, and you should understand how it works.
 If you look at the top of the snippet file, you will see